MTG/otmm_tonic_dataset/README.md

 ------------
 Most of the recordings in this dataset cannot be shared due to copyright.
 However relevant features are already computed and they can be downloaded from the [Dunya-makam](dunya.compmusic.upf.edu/makam) after registration.
 Please refer to the API documentation (http://dunya.compmusic.upf.edu/docs/makam.html) to how to access the data.

 During verification, several annotations are removed from time to time due to practical reasons.
-These recordings are listed in [removed.json](https://github.com/MTG/otmm_tonic_dataset/blob/master/removed.json) with the reason why each particular recording is removed.
+These recordings are listed in [removed.json](https://github.com/MTG/otmm_tonic_dataset/blob/master/removed.json).
+You can inspect the json file to see why each particular recording is removed.

 Automatic validation
 ------------
 After each commit the annotations in the dataset are validated automatically by running several tests using Travis CI ([link](https://travis-ci.org/MTG/otmm_tonic_dataset)).
 Currently the tests are:

 1. Cross-checking whether all annotations of a recording are at maximum 20 cents apart from each other.
 Recordings with tonic varying over time are omitted.
 2. The removed annotations in [removed.json](https://github.com/MTG/otmm_tonic_dataset/blob/master/removed.json) are not re-introduced again.

 The tests also report several warnings:

 1. The recordings with annotations, which do not have the tonic symbol written.
-2. The number of recordings, which only have a single annotation, hence not cross-checked
+2. The number of recordings, which only have a single annotation, hence not cross-checked.
 3. The number of recordings, which have not been verified by a final human.

 These warning will only be shown in Travis CI, if there is a validation error separately.
 If you'd like to produce the warnings, you have to run the test manually in Python 2.7.
 To do so:
 - Open a terminal
 - Clone the Github repository to your local machine to the current directory
 ```bash
 clone https://github.com/MTG/otmm_tonic_dataset.git
 ```
 - Enter to the folder of the repository
 ```bash
 cd otmm_tonic_dataset
 ```
 - run "python"
 ```bash
 python
 ```
 - Then in the Python shell, run:
 ```python
 from unittests.validate_annotations import test_annotations
 test_annotations()